 Just as physical fitness requires regular attention, so does your mental fitness (hint: the two are inextricably interlinked).

 I knew that, if I was to recover my mental health, I had to break the cycle of burnout, and nurture my mind and body as well as my business.
-So creating a balanced life-work routine was one of the first steps I took in my recovery.
-I planned my week, allowing time for family life and personal activities as well as work.
+So creating a balanced life-work routine was one of the first steps I took in recovering my well-being.
+I planned my week, allowing enough time for family life, loved ones, and personal activities as well as work.
 Life first.
 Work second as a means to support the life.

-This plan included establishing positive daily habits, which nurtured my body as well as my mind.
+This plan included establishing positive daily habits of self-care, which nurtured my body as well as my mind.
 And they weren’t complicated.
 Here are some example’s:

 - Begin each day with 500ml of fresh water.
 It hydrates you, fuels your brain, kick starts your metabolism, flushes out harmful toxins and more!